jasongedev/robot-teleop/README.md

 Attempts to do so will lead to catastrophic results.
 Or it may not do anything at all as the drivers might refuse to interpret impossible trajectories.

-The obvious reason for being so is that, while collision and joint position limits are being accurately simulated, movement is currently too jittery and instantaneous as a result of me being as of yet unable to figure out how to simulate the velocity and acceleration limits of real servos in a MOTOMAN SDA10F.
+The obvious reason is that, while collision and joint position limits are being accurately simulated, movement is currently too jittery and instantaneous as a result of me being unable as of yet to figure out how to simulate the velocity and acceleration limits of real servos in a MOTOMAN SDA10F.

 I don’t think temporal smoothing is necessary on the model-level as the movement planner should in practice be more than capable of smoothing trajectory goals from one frame to the next without excessive wear on the servos.
-Instantaneous change of direction might easily be constrained with trajectory splicing or by limiting acceleration values.
+Instantaneous change of direction might easily be constrained with trajectory splicing or by governing acceleration values.

 I think the necessary information for limiting acceleration and velocity is contained within the simulated drivers and URDF file that come packaged with the MOTOMAN SDA10F configuration in ROS-Industrial.
 In fact, the ```joint_limits.yaml``` file in the robot's config folder describes something to that exact effect.